dhis2/training-docs/content/tracker_use/tg_event_reports.md

 ![chw_mahosot](resources/images/event_reports/chw_mahosot.png)

 This should pull up the respective information for the two events that we saw when we reviewed this record in tracker capture.

-It is saved as "COVID_CBS - Lab Request Summary (Event)" for reference in DHIS2.
+The table should look like this

 ![table3_line_repeated](resources/images/event_reports/table3_line_cbs.png)